WWE News: Eric Bischoff Talks John Cena’s Future And If He Could Turn Heel

 Cena turning heel is something that WWE has teased numerous times, and it was even the butt of a joke at WrestleMania 36.

-In the Firefly Fun House Match against Bray “The Fiend” Wyatt, Cena’s hopes and dreams were displayed.
+In the Firefly Fun House Match against “The Fiend” Bray Wyatt, Cena’s hopes and dreams were displayed.
 One of those moments included the heel turn that never happened, and it showed Cena in the colors of the nWo with all the aspects of Hogan during his run.

 At WrestleMania 35, Elias’ concert was interrupted by the “Doctor of Thuganomics” who rap-battled him out of the ring.
 It was a moment that hardcore fans had been waiting for, but it never amounted to anything after the pay-per-view ended.